 - Learning disabilities: Students with learning disabilities or a mental health condition that affects school performance (such as ADHD), may find it hard to manage the way that mental health impacts study habits and academic life.

 - Perfectionism: Many students might find it difficult to accept anything other than perfect grades and complete academic success.
 Sometimes parents impress the importance of academic achievement and higher education on their children, which often leads to more anxiety for the student.

 - Imposter syndrome: Especially in an elite or high-pressure school, some students may worry that they don’t really belong and won’t measure up to the other students.

 - Bullying: Bullying and other social challenges at school can occur in any educational setting, from elementary through graduate school.

 - Financial stress: Student loans, debt, and income challenges are common sources of stress.

 - Make a self-care plan: Putting together a concrete plan for taking care of yourself can be a great way to stay calm and healthy in the face of academic issues.
-Try working with a friend or group of friends and brainstorm ways to prioritize sleep, healthy editing, hydration, relaxation, and other aspects of a balanced lifestyle.
+Try working with a friend or group of friends and brainstorm ways to prioritize sleep, healthy editing, hydration, relaxation, and other aspects of a balanced college life.

 - Stay active: Some studies show that regular physical activity can decrease symptoms of anxiety, which often go along with academic stress.

-Therapy types for academic issues
+Therapy types for academic challenges

-A number of different kinds of psychotherapy may be helpful for academic issues.
+A few of different kinds of psychotherapy may be helpful for academic issues.
 Depending on the nature of your challenges, you might want to work with a therapist who focuses on stress, anxiety, or self-esteem.